h15200/notes/logicPro.md

 - shift tracks with arrow up and down, ctrl + r to record arm, "r" to start

 - command + backspace to delete a track
-- auto comp when punching. select "flatten and merge" for auto cross fade
+- auto comp when punching. click on one of the icons by the first comp region and select "flatten and merge" for auto cross fade

 ## exporting

 - clean up by cutting if necessary
 - if there are multiple segments, select them and "j" to consolidate
 - check the 4th icon on top left
-- select a guide track, then select "select" on top right. yellow selector should select the entire duration of the track
+- select a guide track, then select "Set Locators" on top right. yellow selector should select the entire duration of the track
 - select multiple tracks, then command + e
 - select "Cycle Range Only"